Bio-inspired decision making in robot swarms under biases: Introduction

-Asocial dynamics can be categorised as unbiased---affecting all options equally---or biased towards certain alternatives.
-Previous work has studied the direct-switch and cross-inhibition mechanisms in several specific cases that our general model can describe in a unified compact form.
-These include theoretical and empirical analyses of swarms comprising unbiased social noise~\cite{Golman2014,Jhawar2020,Liu2025} or two equally sized subgroups of zealots hindering, or sometimes facilitating, group consensus~\cite{reina_cross-inhibition_2023,Canciani2019,Prasetyo2019,JuliaKlein2024,Khalil_2018}.
-Synergistic bias---where asocial dynamics favour the superior option---has mainly been studied in the form of self-sourcing (i.e., spontaneous discovery), where agents are more likely to independently encounter and commit to the best option~\cite{zakir2022,talamaliSciRob2021,Reina:PRE:2017,marshall2009,pais|etal:2013}.
-While it is often reasonable to assume that better options are closer or more abundant, and thus easier to find, this assumption does not always hold.
+Asocial dynamics can be categorised as unbiased---affecting all options equally---or biased towards certain options (Figure~\ref{fig:bias}D-E).
+Previous work has studied the direct-switch and cross-inhibition mechanisms in several specific cases that our general model can describe in a unified compact form, including unbiased social noise~\cite{Golman2014,Jhawar2020,Liu2025}, equally sized subgroups of zealots that can hinder or sometimes facilitate group consensus~\cite{reina_cross-inhibition_2023,Canciani2019,Prasetyo2019,JuliaKlein2024,Khalil_2018}, and miscommunication among robots~\cite{zakir_miscommunication_nodate,damore2025}.
+In particular, synergistic bias---where asocial dynamics favour the superior option---has mainly been studied in the form of self-sourcing (i.e., spontaneous discovery), where agents are more likely to independently encounter and commit to the best option~\cite{zakir2022,talamaliSciRob2021,Reina:PRE:2017,marshall2009,pais|etal:2013}.
+While it is often reasonable to assume that better options are closer or more abundant, and thus easier to find (e.g., highest net payoff when travel or search costs matter), this assumption does not always hold true.
 Antagonistic bias---where asocial dynamics favour the inferior option---can also frequently arise in both natural and artificial systems.
 For instance, house-hunting insects~\cite{franks2008AnimBeh} and robot swarms~\cite{reina|valentini|fernandezoto|dorigo|trianni:2015,leaf2024} may face environments where the optimal choice is also the hardest to discover.
-Human groups~\cite{Centola2018}, as well as fish flocks~\cite{couzin2011} or ant colonies~\cite{Rajendran2022}, can include minorities of stubborn individuals with strong biases that can sometimes take over the consensus~\cite{Marvel2012}.
-Artificial systems can also be under cyberattacks~\cite{Hunt2020} where communication is tampered~\cite{zakir_miscommunication_nodate,damore2025} or stubborn robots only support the inferior option~\cite{giulia2021,AntZakDorRei2024:aamas,Canciani2019}.
-Our unified model is general enough to encompass most of these scenarios (see Supplementary Text 1 for an extended discussion).
+Human groups~\cite{Centola2018}, fish flocks~\cite{couzin2011}, and ant colonies~\cite{Rajendran2022} can include minorities of stubborn individuals with strong biases that sometimes steer the consensus~\cite{Marvel2012}.
+Artificial systems may also be exposed to cyberattacks~\cite{Hunt2020}, including communication tampering~\cite{zakir_miscommunication_nodate,damore2025} or stubborn robots supporting inferior options~\cite{giulia2021,AntZakDorRei2024:aamas,Canciani2019}.
+In previous studies, we analysed several of these asocial influences separately, showing that zealots, miscommunication, and self-sourcing can each critically alter collective dynamics and, in some cases, even improve decision accuracy under cross-inhibition~\cite{reina_cross-inhibition_2023,zakir_miscommunication_nodate,zakir2022}.
+Here, we unify these seemingly distinct forms of asocial dynamics within a single mathematical formulation, enabling a systematic comparison of decision-making mechanisms across the full spectrum from synergistic to antagonistic bias (see Supplementary Text ST1 for an extended discussion).